fattymattk/mathtest/elementaryfunctions.md

 * $a^{m/n} = \sqrt[n]{a^m} = (\sqrt[n]{a})^m$ when $m$ and $n>0$ are integers.

 We'll take these properties to be true by definition.
 Also, don't forget that $a>0$ and $a\neq 1$ for all of the above.

+Now a natural question to ask now is what is $a^x$ when $x$ is irrational?
+For integer values and rational values of $x$ we have a clear definition above.
+But if we want to define a function in this form with a domain that is $\mathbb{R}$, then we have to think about what happens for irrationals as well.

+Very loosely speaking, we want the function to be "nice".
+If $x$ is irrational but close to some rational number $r$, then we want $a^x$ to be close to $a^r$.
+If this wasn't true, then our above graph wouldn't look so nice, as it would have weird jumps wherever there are irrational inputs (and there are a lot!).

+Consider for a moment the case when $a>1$.
+In this situation, we have discovered from the graph that the function $f: \mathbb{R} \rightarrow \mathbb{R}$ is an **increasing** function.
+If $x$ is irrational, $r$ is rational, and $x>r$, then it should be true that $a^x>a^r$.
+Similarly, if $p$ is rational and $x<p$, then $a^x < a^p$.

+So although things might be becoming less than concrete, we can define $a^x$ for irrational $x$ as the following:

+>If $x$ is irrational and $p$ and $r$ are *any* rational numbers such that $p<x<r$, then for $a>1$ we have that $a^p<a^x<a^r$.

+This might not seem like much of a definition, but it defines a unique number $a^x$ for any irrational $x$.
+In practice, if we were to try and compute it using this definition, we could only achieve some sort of approximation by choose $p$ and $r$ as close to $x$ as we need.
+But this shouldn't be too unsettling.
+We have no trouble thinking of $\pi$ as a perfectly fine number, even though there is no hope of ever knowing its full decimal expansion.
+So there shouldn't be much of a problem thinking of $2^{\pi}$ as a well-defined number even though we might have to approximate it as somewhere between $2^{3.141}$ and $2^{3.142}$.

+You might want to think of the case for $0<a<1$.
+It's the same idea.

+`notes: we should figure out where to do inverse functions.
+I'm thinking right after domain and range and before increasing and decreasing.
+We should define 1-1 and onto.
+Then we are in a situation to do the log function now.`

+`think about how to deal with e.
+Do we want to save this for when we do derivatives?
+I think I'll see how that goes`

+`we need to do trig and inverse trig. also, we should do rational functions above`

+`that's probably it for this section`